WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. phrase: nothing ventured, nothing gained - you can't expect to achieve anything if you never take any risks.

+- Venus

+  1. noun(PLANET): the planet second in order of distance from the Sun, after Mercury and before Earth.
+It is the closest planet to Earth.

+  2. noun(GODDESS): in Roman mythology (= ancient stories), the goddess (= female god) of beauty and love:

+- vibrant

+  1. adjective: full of energy and life.

+     _"a vibrant cosmopolitan city"_

+     - (of colour) bright and striking.

+       _"a huge room decorated in vibrant blues and greens"_

+     - (of sound) strong or resonating.

+       _"his vibrant voice"_

+  2. adjective: quivering; pulsating.

+     _"Rose was vibrant with anger"_

 - vice

   1. noun: immoral or wicked behavior. 不道德或邪恶的行为。